-- Check the library paths. - Go to the libraries dialog and click OK to rescan the libraries. - Do not make any changes to the library paths or directories when PiCPro is running.
+- Check the library paths. - Go to the libraries dialog and click OK to rescan the libraries. - Do not make any changes to the library paths or directories from outside of PiCPro when PiCPro is running.

 7004: TASK IO CONFLICT

 Task contains an I/O board conflict.